Is the Femtech Revolution Finally Underway?: The Broadsheet

 ALSO IN THE HEADLINES

 • Ford on the farming crisis.
 Land O’Lakes CEO Beth Ford writes for Fortune about the crisis facing American farmers.
 Amid floods and low commodity prices, Ford writes, “It’s not enough to count on farmers to tough it out.
 America needs to start listening to the voices of the heartland.”
+Fortune

 • The lowdown at Lloyd’s.
 The news out of Lloyd’s of London, the “most archaic corner in global finance,” is getting even more serious.
 Two executives have resigned, one accused of groping colleagues (plural) and one accused of stalking a junior employee.
+Bloomberg

 • Affectiva’s AI.
 At Fortune‘s CEO Initiative in New York yesterday, we heard from Rana el Kaliouby, CEO of Affectiva, which creates “human perception AI,” or software that can detect human emotions.
 The company is applying its software to the auto industry, scanning drivers’ faces for signs of fatigue or impairment.
+Fortune

 • Resetting the bar at Citi.
 Also at CEOi, Citigroup CEO Michael Corbat talked about the bank’s decision to publish its global gender pay gap—in January it reported that female employees earn 29% less than men do—and discussed how the company is setting goals to increase the number of women and minorities among its higher-ranking employees.
+Fortune

 MOVERS AND SHAKERS: Intel named Sandra Rivera chief people officer.
 Vector hired Blue Origin’s Stephanie Koster as CFO.
 Calvin Klein promoted Cheryl Abel-Hodges to CEO, making her the first woman to hold the job.